 - Food as Medicine: How the BCBSM Foundation Supports Produce Prescription Programs, via MI Blues Perspectives in May 2018

 Back in the hay day, Michigan’s Copper Country produced food for itself with countless farms between Eagle Harbor and Bruce Crossing.
 We’re looking to find ways to help bring that agricultural side of our economy back, including supporting farmers’ markets throughout our region.

 - PHF sponsors event at Houghton Farmers Market, via PHF in August 2019

 - Fresh, Local, Dependable: Nurturing UP Food Systems, via Michigan Tech in May 2020

 - Grant assists Calumet Farmers Market improvements, via PHF in June 2020

-The foundation has created a specific request for proposals (RFP) to increase local food production and access to fresh and healthy produce, provide opportunities for education across the lifespan, and to create shared green spaces that foster social connection among community members through community gardens.
+The foundation created a specific request for proposals (RFP) in 2020 to increase local food production and access to fresh and healthy produce, provide opportunities for education across the lifespan, and to create shared green spaces that foster social connection among community members through community gardens.